interfiberschool/v5dbg/docs/docs/cpp/macros/debug/function.md

 ---
-summary: Documentation for the $function macro which is used to mark the entrance of functions
+description: Documentation for the $function macro which is used to mark the entrance of functions
 ---

 # `$function`